Floor Flatness and Levelness Testing: ASTM E1155 Standards and Procedures

-The World is Flat!
-Floor Flatness and Levelness in Concrete Construction
+What is Floor Flatness and Floor Levelness Testing?

-Floor Flatness (FF) and Floor Levelness (FL), together referred here as FF/FL, are determined in general accordance with ASTM E1155.
-This standard has been around since the early 1980s and has gone through many modifications over the years.
+Floor flatness testing determines both Floor Flatness (FF) and Floor Levelness (FL) values in general accordance with ASTM E1155.
+This standard for flatness testing has been around since the early 1980s and has gone through many modifications over the years.
+ASTM E 1155 establishes the methodology for measuring and reporting these critical concrete floor surface characteristics.

 During the last three decades of the previous century, these values were measured using a 10-foot straight edge across the concrete surface.
 Repeatability of the test became a point of contention.
-As construction equipment and technologies progressed, construction precision increased and lessons were learned, more accurate measurements were needed.
+As construction equipment and technologies progressed, construction precision increased and lessons were learned.
+More accurate measurements were needed, which led to the development of modern floor flatness testing equipment and refined ASTM 1155 procedures.

 Floor Levelness, although the determination of the values is calculated in a similar manner, this value relates more to the slope or inclination of the concrete surface.
 This value is critical in slabs-on-grade.
 For elevated slabs, the FL values could be deceiving as elevated slabs could be sloped in one or more directions.